Cumulocity-IoT/cumulocity-kpi-overview-plugin/README.md

 ### Runtime Widget Deployment?

 * This widget support runtime deployment.
-Download [Runtime Binary](https://github.com/SoftwareAG/cumulocity-kpi-overview-plugin/releases/download/1.0.0-beta/kpi-overview-runtime-widget-1.0.0-beta.zip) and install via Administrations(Beta mode) --> Ecosystems --> Applications --> Packages
+Download [Runtime Binary](https://github.com/SoftwareAG/cumulocity-kpi-overview-plugin/releases/download/1.0.0/sag-ps-pkg-kpi-overview-widget-1.0.0.zip) and install via Administrations --> Ecosystems --> Applications --> Packages

 ## QuickStart
 This guide will teach you how to add widget in your existing or new dashboard.